NoroffFEU/development-platforms/src/content/docs/data-acquisition/web-scraping.md

 ## Understanding Web Scraping

 Web Scraping is the process of collecting data from a website.
-It involves using software programs or scripts to access web pages, retrieve the desired information, and then parse and extract the relevant data.One of the key distinctions of web scraping lies in its ability to delve beyond the surface content visible to users.
+It involves using software programs or scripts to access web pages, retrieve the desired information, and then parse and extract the relevant data.
 Instead of merely copying what is displayed on the screen, web scrapers dig into the underlying HTML structure of web pages.
 This allows them to extract various types of data, including text, images, links, tables, and more, regardless of how they are formatted or presented on the site.

-Moreover, advanced web scraping techniques encompass the rendering of entire websites, including dynamic elements such as JavaScript-generated content and CSS-styled layouts.
-By emulating the behavior of web browsers, modern web scrapers can interact with dynamic elements, ensuring comprehensive data extraction.
+Moreover, advanced web scraping techniques wil render entire websites, including dynamic elements such as JavaScript-generated content and CSS-styled layouts.
+By emulating human behaviour , modern web scrapers can interact with dynamic elements, ensuring comprehensive data extraction.

-Unlike scraping which only copies pixels displayed on screen, web scraping extract underlying HTML code and send it to the user.
-More advanced web scrapers will render the entire site including CSS and Javascript elements.
-Web scraping serves multiple purposes such as market research, competitive analysis, lead generation, and machine learning.
+The power of web scraping, makes it a popular tool for many diverse industries and applications.
+Market researchers leverage web scraping to gather insights on consumer trends and competitor activities.
+Businesses utilize it for competitive intelligence, tracking pricing information, product descriptions, and customer reviews across multiple e-commerce platforms.
+Lead generation efforts benefit from web scraping by aggregating contact information from various sources, facilitating targeted marketing campaigns.

+Web scraping has also in later years played a huge role in machine learning and AI, training machine learning models often requires large volumes of data, which web scraping can efficiently acquire from publicly available sources.

 Some legal use cases includes: